-These are divided into 11 core modules, 13 elective modules and 100 hours of work experience.
+These are divided into 11 core modules, 13 elective modules and 100 hours of an Industry Project such as work experience.

 Growing Crops in a Protected Structure such as a Greenhouse

-Greenhouses are used to grow commercial crops all around the world; in the ground, in containers, and using hydrtoponic culture.
+Greenhouses are used to grow commercial crops all around the world; in the ground, in containers, and using hydroponic culture.

 Greenhouses allow us to produce crops for an extended period, or out of season.

-Common greenhgouse crops include vegetables, cut flowers and certain berry fruits.
+Common greenhouse crops include vegetables, cut flowers and certain berry fruits.